Seasonal Health Concerns: When to Head to Urgent Care in Lafayette, LA

 Springtime Sneezes

-• Severe Allergic Reactions: Swelling of the face, lips, or tongue, difficulty breathing, or hives.
+• Severe Allergic Reactions: Swelling of face, lips, or tongue; difficulty breathing; or widespread hives

 Summer: Heat-Related Illnesses